 - low birth weight

-- birth asphyxia; it is the lack of oxygen during birth.
+- birth asphyxia; is the lack of oxygen during birth.

 - Inappropriate use of drugs during pregnancy.
-These drugs can be either aminoglycosides or cytotoxic drugs or antimalarial drugs, and diuretics
+These drugs can be either aminoglycosides or cytotoxic drugs or antimalarial drugs, or diuretics

 If someone acquires hearing impairment, they are generally caused due to the following factors: